ElCapitanHaddock/whiskersbot/README.md

     NEW! @Ohtred lockdown [0-2] - locks down the server (0: none, 1: autokick, 2: autoban)

-    NEW! @Ohtred embassy [channel] sets up an embassy webook in a channel
+    NEW! @Ohtred embassy [channel] sets up an embassy in a channel that can be connected to another server

     NEW! @Ohtred motion [threshold] [description] - an admin only command that sends a proposal with a custom vote threshold